jacksleight/statamic-distill/README.md

 ### Stills

 Stills are exactly the same as [query scopes](https://statamic.dev/extending/query-scopes-and-filters), but for Distill queries.
 You can create them by adding a new class in `app/Stills/*.php`.
 They have an `apply` method that receives the query builder object and an array of additional tag parameters.
-The query builder class has camel cased method names that match the tag parameters above.
+The query builder class has camel cased method names that match the tag parameters above usual `where` methods.

 ### Search

-Distill allows you to add any individual page items to a search index, so they appear as their own search results.
-You can then use hash/fragment URLs to link to those pages using set IDs, slugs generated from your content, or some other method.
-Check out the example above for further details.
+Distill can add the results of a query to a search index, so they appear as their own individual search results.
+You can then use hash/fragment URLs to link to those items within the source page.
+Check out the example above.
+Search indexing queries use the whole entry as their source value, you can use the path parameter to target specific fields within the entry.